msigwart/go-header-collector/README.md

 # Header Collector
-This project consists of small command line utilities to collect block headers from an Ethereum node.
+This project consists of small command line utilities to collect recent Ethereum block headers.
-The block headers are collected via websockets and stored in a PostgreSQL database.
+The block headers are collected via websockets from an Ethereum node and stored in a PostgreSQL database.

 ## Prerequisites
 ### Run Ethereum node with Docker